metaparticle-io/metaparticle-www/content/home.md

 Metaparticle is a work in progress.

-Please come join in the fun on our [github page](https://github.com/metaparticle-io)
+Please come join in the fun on our [GitHub page](https://github.com/metaparticle-io)